Beee4life/acf-city-selector/README.md

 0.28.0
 * added select2 option
-* removed filter to override showing of field labels (was added in beta)
+* changed hide labels filter as fallback for select2

 0.28.0-beta1
 * added a new option: "state/provence + city" (for when a default country is set)